 Loftus Hall is on the quiet but very scenic Hook Head Peninsula in Ireland’s Ancient East and claims the title as The Most Haunted House in Ireland.
 Loftus Hall has been featured in several film and paranormal shows.
 The large country house is set on some spectacular windswept scenery overlooking a stunning coastline with beautiful jagged cliffs.

 The roots of the property can be traced back to 1170 when the 2nd Earl of Pembroke acquired the lands.
 The Redmond family had the property up to the mid-1600s and defended the property during several battles.
 Sometime in the mid-1600’s the property was transferred to the Loftus Family.
 The house underwent extensive (and expensive) renovations in the 1800’s.
 The renovations include the grand staircase (sister to the staircase on the Titanic) and an exquisitely tiled entry.
 The renovations were originally made in preparation for a visit from Queen Victoria that never happened and left the family in debt.
 The house was sold to a convent and became a hotel in 1983.
 The manor then fell into disrepair when the owners aged.
 The famous staircase was left open to the elements and is currently being preserved and repaired.

-Today the hall is operated as a haunted house.
+Today the hall is operated as a haunted house and is considered one of the most haunted places to visit.
 The tours feature the story of Anne Tottenham who fell in love with a mysterious stranger.
 It’s a tragic love story with a twist and Anne was said to have wasted away in her room never to speak again.